-Guidance Counsellor L. Rowe
+Guidance Counsellors I. Thomson (Head of Guidance), L. Rowe

 Careers Advisor M. Drum

-Trade Academies/Vocational Pathways S. Malone
+Trade Academies/Vocational Pathways K. Stewart

+Gateway N. Shand-Marcusson

 INTRODUCTION

 This option booklet provides senior students and parents/guardians with information about the subjects available in Levels 1, 2 and 3 at Botany Downs Secondary College.
 Students have a wide range of options to choose from and it is critical that decisions about option choices are made carefully.
 It becomes increasingly difficult for students to change academic direction as they progress further into senior secondary school and tertiary institutions.
 Students should endeavour to follow a broad-based general course of study for as long as possible.
 Early specialisation is not recommended.